cs-shadowbq/falconpy-tools/README.md

 # falconpy-tools
-Collection of tools to use with falonpy SDK
+Collection of tools to use with CrowdStrike falonpy SDK

+For CrowdStrike Cloud Workload Protection: https://github.com/cs-shadowbq/falcon-cwp-tools

 ## Requirements